wacncontent/CustomizeTool/removeCommentOutput/articles/virtual-network/virtual-networks-setup-hybrid-cloud-environment-testing.md

 [AZURE.INCLUDE [learn-about-deployment-models](../includes/learn-about-deployment-models-classic-include.md)] Resource Manager model.

-This topic steps you through creating a hybrid cloud environment with Windows Azure for testing.
+This topic steps you through creating a hybrid cloud environment with Azure for testing.
 Here is the resulting configuration.

 ![](./media/virtual-networks-setup-hybrid-cloud-environment-testing/CreateHybridCloudVNet_5.png)